sindresorhus/sindresorhus.github.com/source/content/apps/camera-preview.md

 ### Tips

-- Press the <kbd>Return</kbd> while showing the camera feed to take a photo.
+- Press the <kbd>Return</kbd> key while showing the camera feed to take a photo.

 <br>